 7. Have fun with your teen and make memories.

 My daughter and I had a blast.
-I may have felt funny striking a funny pose in Toys R Us, or with Morgan Freeman but hey, that’s what memories are made of.
+I may have felt funny striking a pose with Morgan Freeman but hey, that’s what memories are made of.
 Have fun!

 Have you been to Times Square with teens?
 What made your experience memorable?